Nigel-Cheong/NewsFlow/README.md

     - **CRUD Operations**: `getAllNewsletters`, `getNewsletter`, `saveNewsletter`, `deleteNewsletter`.
     - **AI Triggers**: Functions like `runConfidentialityCheck` and `runSuggestLayout` that act as a bridge between the frontend and the AI Core.

-- **Data Persistence (`src/lib/db.ts`)**: Instead of a traditional database, this POC uses a simple but effective file-based persistence layer.
+- **Data Persistence (Google Cloud Storage & Firestore)**: For robust and scalable data storage, this POC is designed to use a combination of Google Cloud services.
-    - Each newsletter is stored as a separate JSON file (e.g., `newsletter-1.json`) in the `/data` directory on the server.
+    - **Cloud Firestore**: The primary database for storing structured newsletter data, including the content blocks, titles, and statuses.
+Each newsletter is a single document in a `newsletters` collection, allowing for flexible and fast querying.
-    - The `db.ts` service uses Node.js's `fs/promises` module to perform asynchronous read, write, and delete operations on these files, effectively acting as a lightweight NoSQL document database.
-This makes the project self-contained and easy to run without external database setup.
+    - **Google Cloud Storage**: Used for storing all user-uploaded binary files, such as images and PDFs.
+The application uploads these files to a secure Cloud Storage bucket and stores the resulting URL in the corresponding Firestore document.
+This is the standard, efficient practice for handling file uploads.

 ### 3.3.
 AI Core (Genkit Flows)